 An appeal court has upheld the three-year jail terms imposed on three bloggers, Su Changlan, Chen Qitang and Chen Yunfei, who were arrested in 2014 for writing about illegal land seizures.

-Ranked 176th out of 180 countries in RSF’s 2017 World Press Freedom Index, China is currently holding more than 100 journalists and online journalists in its prisons.
+Ranked 176th out of 180 countries in RSF’s 2017 World Press Freedom Index, China is currently holding more than 50 journalists and bloggers in its prisons.